WylieYYYY/shellfront/README.md

 ### Setup
 `make` or `make install` to intall without additional setting.
 Appending options:
-> `build` in the following options is necessary for installing.
+> `install` in the following options is necessary for installing.
 Orders after make is important for correct behaviour.

 `make remove install` to ignore any namespace collision and install it. **Potentially harmful to system**
 `make remove install && shellfront [OPTIONS]` to run in testing environment.